Anthony Rendon: 2013

 Rendon started the 2013 season with the Double-A Harrisburg Senators.
 He was called up by the Washington Nationals on April 20 when Ryan Zimmerman was placed on the disabled list.
 Rendon was optioned back to the Harrisburg Senators when Zimmerman came off the disabled list on May 3.

-Rendon was recalled by the Nationals on June 4, 2013, and replaced second baseman Danny Espinosa.
+Rendon was recalled by the Nationals on June 4, 2013.
+He replaced second baseman Danny Espinosa.
 Days later, on June 15, Rendon clubbed his first major league home run off Vinnie Pestano of the Cleveland Indians.
 The ninth-inning solo shot put the Nationals on top and they won 7–6.

 Rendon finished the season with the Nationals, putting up a .265/.329/.396 triple slash with seven home runs across 98 games with the major league club.

 2014

 After playing mostly second base the previous year, Rendon was moved back to his "natural position" as the Nationals' third baseman in the 2014 season.
-The year would be a breakout one for Rendon, who led the National League in runs scored, with 111, while putting up a .287/.351/.473 slash line, hitting 21 home runs and stealing 17 bases over the course of the season.
+The year would be a breakout one for Rendon, who led the National League in runs scored, with 111, while putting up a .287/.351/.473 slash line, hitting 21 home runs, driving in 83 runs, and stealing 17 bases over the course of the season.
 Rendon placed fifth in National League Most Valuable Player voting and was awarded a Silver Slugger for his performance as a top-hitting third baseman.
 He ranked second among National League position players in wins above replacement, just behind Andrew McCutchen of the Pittsburgh Pirates.

 While Rendon emerged as a key cog in the Nationals' offense during the season, his prowess in the playoffs was noteworthy as well, as he hit .368 in the 2014 National League Division Series against the San Francisco Giants.